Here’s a look at the Commonwealth of Puerto Rico, a self-governing US territory located in the Caribbean.

 It is made up of 78 municipalities.

-Over 40% of the population lives in poverty, according to 2016 Census estimates
+Over 40% of the population lives in poverty, according to the Census Bureau.

 In addition to becoming a state, options for Puerto Rico’s future status include remaining a commonwealth, entering “free association” or becoming an independent nation.
 “Free association” is an official affiliation with the United States where Puerto Rico would still receive military assistance and funding.